-One of the keynotes of Fr.
+One of the keynotes of Bl.
 Solanus’ spirituality might be an Attitude of Gratitude which he called “the first sign of a thinking, rational creature.”
 The prayer of “Thanks be to God” poured continually from his lips.
 “Love for God and neighbor” is another recurring theme of his writings along with obedience, trust, humility, and patience.

-During his time at Our Lady of Sorrows in Manhattan, Fr.
+During his time at Our Lady of Sorrows in Manhattan, Bl.
 Solanus had more time to spend on his own thoughts.
 He started a new notebook, writing about his favorite Biblical themes of resignation, patience, gratitude, injustice, the Eucharist, and the Blessed Virgin.

 Fr.
 Michael Crosby in his book Thank God Ahead of Time writes, “Spirituality is the experience and expression of the nature and activity of a Supreme Reality.
 Spirituality encompasses how that experience and expression are communicated to others.
 The ‘science’ or study of that spirituality for Solanus was religion.
 Throughout his letters and statements, he continually returned to his definition of religion: The science of our happy relationship with and our providential dependence on God and our neighbor.”